Best Examples of Black Friday Emails To Inspire Your Own

 Optimize for mobile

-Almost 45% of total revenue during the 2022 holiday season was brought from mobile devices.
+Almost 50% of total revenue during the 2023 holiday season was brought from mobile devices.
+In 2024, mobile share is projected to surpass that and reach 53.2%.
 Plus, according to a 2021 Litmus study, mobile is the most popular environment for reading emails.
 It means that mobile versions of emails are a prerequisite for high conversions.

 Email service providers like Selzy usually have responsive options in their email constructors that allow you not only to adapt your messages for mobile devices but to create separate versions for the purpose.